laravel/docs/controllers.md

                 return Redirect::route('photos.index');
             });

-<a name="loading-soft-deleted-models"></a>
+<a name="soft-deleted-models"></a>
-### Loading Soft Deleted Models
+#### Soft Deleted Models

-By default, [soft deleted](/docs/{{version}}/eloquent#soft-deleting) models are not retrieved on your resource routes, and will return a 404 HTTP response.
+Typically, implicit model binding will not retrieve models that have been [soft deleted](/docs/{{version}}/eloquent#soft-deleting), and will instead return a 404 HTTP response.
 However, you can instruct the framework to allow soft deleted models by invoking the `withTrashed` method when defining your resource route:

     use App\Http\Controllers\PhotoController;